-The department is home to UCF’s Championship Programming Team, which finished in 10th place in the 2018 ACM International Collegiate Programming Contest (ICPC) World Finals, and 1st place of all teams from North America.
-It was the second year in a row the team was 1st place of all teams from the United States at the ACM ICPC World Finals.
-Many team members have gone on to work at Google, Facebook and other selective employers.
+The department is home to UCF’s Championship Programming Team, which finished in 10th place in the 2018 ACM International Collegiate Programming Contest (ICPC) World Finals, and 1st place of all teams from North America, as well as the nationally ranked Cyber Defense team, which has placed first or second nationally in 5 of the last 6 years.
+Most students from both teams get offers from the most selective companies in the United States.

-This camp will separate students into two different courses (Introductory-Division B, Advanced-Division A) based on how they do in the first contest during the camp.
-After each subsequent camp contest, if students in Division B perform well enough, they will be invited to move up to Division A. Roughly speaking, we expect USACO Bronze and Silver students to be in the Introductory group and USACO Gold and Platinum students to be in the Advanced group.
+This camp will separate students into two different courses (Introductory-Division B, Advanced-Division A).
+A majority of the students will automatically be placed in either Division A or B based on their first contest performance.
+Some students, however, will be given the option to choose which Division they would like to join.
+The lecture topics will be provided for both Divisions to help these students make their choice.
+Roughly speaking, we expect USACO Bronze and Silver students to be in the Introductory group and USACO Gold and Platinum students to be in the Advanced group.
 (There have been exceptions to this break down in past camps as students’ performance on our contests isn’t always identical to how they perform on USACO.)

-The course will alternate between two separate schedules – one for days with five hour contests and one for days without contests.
-The mock contests will be held on Monday, Wednesday and Friday of the first week and Tuesday and Thursday of the second week.
-In the past, the first four contests lasted 4 hours and the last contest lasted 5 hours long.
-Unless the students request otherwise, we expect to continue contests of these durations.
+The course will alternate between two separate schedules – one for days with four hour contests and one for days without contests.
+There will be a total of 5 mock contests.
 Due to the length of the contests and their intensity, relatively few other academic activities will occur on those days.
-On the days without contests the morning will consist of a review of the problems from the previous day’s contests while the afternoon will consist of a lecture on a specified topic, followed by time for students to work on their own compiled library of pre-written algorithms and data structures, corresponding to the day’s lecture.
+On the days without contests, the morning will consist of lectures on a specified topic, followed by time for students to work on their own compiled library of pre-written algorithms and data structures, corresponding to the day’s lecture.
 In addition, students will be encouraged to solve problems they didn’t get correct in contest after the staff has reviewed how to solve these problems in the problem review.
-Outside activities, such as guest speakers and mini-trips will be inserted into the schedule to minimize disruption from the flow of the academics.
+If a Codeforces round occurs during instruction time, the schedule may be modified to allow all students to participate in the round.